Victim of Financial Fraud? Call Now

 Time Limitation for Submission of a Claim

-Statements of Claim initiate the process of FINRA arbitration, which is the process that most investors are required to use in order to recover money from their brokerage firm.
-If you are asking the question, “Can I sue my broker?FINRA arbitration is a likely remedy because investors typically are required to pursue their claims through arbitration rather than suing in civil court.
-FINRA arbitration panels decide the outcome of investor disputes and their decisions are binding – it is extremely rare for a court to overturn an arbitration panel’s decision.
+Too often, investors do not realize that their investment professional has placed them in overly risky investments.
+When they do, brokers often say FINRA Rule 12206 prevents the investor from filing a Statement of Claim(SoC).
+The SOC initiates the process of FINRA arbitration, which most investors use to recover money from their brokerage firm.
+If you are asking, “Can I sue my broker?FINRA arbitration is likely your best option.
+Investors are typically required to pursue their claims through arbitration rather than in civil court.
+FINRA arbitration panels settle investor disputes, and their decisions are binding.
+It is extremely rare for a court to overturn an arbitration panel’s decision.

 After six years, a claim may be dismissed solely on the grounds of the time elapsed, regardless of the claim’s merits.
 That said, if you believe your broker engaged in misconduct 6-plus years ago, do not give up on your case.